What’s the Matter with Adobe?

 Are the executives at Adobe strong enough to break the sandboxes and force all the children of the Adobe development family to play and work together?
 Will another group of talented developers pick up this torch and run with it?

-I certainly hope so because I have been waiting for 20 years for our design tools to clean up and fly straight, and with every release, the institutions of graphics software development have both lifted us up and let us down to greater and greater degrees.
+I certainly hope so because I have been waiting for 20 years for our design tools to clean up and fly straight, and with every release, the institutions of graphics software development both lifts up and lets us down to greater and greater degrees.